1. Drink your water!

 Moisture.
 Protection.
 Nourishment.
-Moisturisers are for the skin as the perfect cheese is for pizzas… Just as our skin demands us to hydrate it with water, the skin also requires us to moisturise it.
+Moisturizers are for the skin as the perfect cheese is for pizzas… Just as our skin demands us to hydrate it with water, the skin also requires us to moisturize it.
 And after a thorough cleansing, it goes without saying that the skin will lack the fats that help maintain its natural balance.

 Know your skin

-Whether your skin is super dry, oily or sensitive – or if you’re fighting with fine lines and wrinkles, a good and nourishing face cream is essential.
+Whether your skin is super dry, oily, or sensitive – or if you’re struggling with fine lines and wrinkles, a good and nourishing face cream is essential.
 The skin has an important barrier function that must be maintained to function well and optimally.

-There is skincare to suit all types of skin - the most important thing is to find the one that is right for you and your skin.
+There is skincare for every type of skin – the most important thing is to find the one that is right for you and your skin.
 Become aware of what your skin needs, and which concerns you want the product to relieve – it’s so individual!
-The oily and combined skin might need a lighter cream that protects as well as provides less moist, while the sensitive and dry skin needs treatment that carefully rebuilds a strong and healthy outer layer.
+The oily and combined skin might need a lighter cream that protects as well as provides less oil, while a sensitive and dry skin type might need treatment that carefully rebuilds a strong and healthy outer layer.
 The skin types are diverse, get to know yours in our previous blog post about skin types and discover which facial cream to choose here.

-In the short term, moisturising your skin lays the foundation for a vital, plumped skin.
-In the long term, consistent moisturising helps decrease the appearance of fine lines, wrinkles and other skin concerns.
+In the short term, moisturizing your skin lays the foundation for a vital, plumped skin.
+In the long term, consistent moisturizing helps decrease the appearance of fine lines, wrinkles, and other skin concerns.

-Tip: As a rule of thumb, it’s a good idea to apply moisturiser right after a shower - because of the steam from the shower the pores are more receptive towards all the essential ingredients in the cream.
+Tip: As a rule of thumb, it’s a good idea to apply your moisturizer right after a shower, because the steam from the shower leaves the pores more receptive towards all the essential ingredients in the cream.

 Do you remember your beauty sleep (not everyone has that luxury, we know, but still)?
-Your skin reveals you if you’re not taking good care of yourself.
+Your skin reveals, if you’re not taking good care of yourself.
 Avoid stress and prioritize your sleep if you want healthy skin.
 Yes, it may sound like a cliché, but sleep is alpha omega for a healthy lifestyle and therefore healthy skin.
-Not only does too little sleep leave its clear traces in your body, but also in the face.
+Not only does too little sleep leave its clear traces in your body, but also on your complexion.
 Studies have shown that sleep has a major impact on the skin's ability to regenerate itself and stay healthy with a beautiful radiance.
 And vice versa, if you don’t get a deep and healing rest, your skin will age faster and lose its glow, which will make it look dull and tired.
 Some may also experience skin irritations and a tendency to develop dark circles.